gianmarco-aversano/gianmarco-aversano.github.io/_posts/2024-07-18-ai-getting-started.md

 - Characteristics and sources of Big Data
 - Programming languages (R, Python, Matlab, Stata, SAS, SQL, etc.)
-- Analysis and design of systems for Data Mining, Business Intelligence, Big Data, Data Warehouse, Data Lake e Data Mesh
+- Analysis and design of systems for Data Mining, Business Intelligence, Big Data, Data Warehouse, Data Lake and Data Mesh
 - Fundamentals of cryptography and blockchain
 - Fundamentals of Natural Language Processing: [bag-of-words](https://ataspinar.com/2016/01/21/sentiment-analysis-with-bag-of-words/#:~:text=In%20this%20bag%2Dof%2Dwords,will%20be%20classified%20as%20positive), word embedding
   (Word2vec, GloVe), sentiment analysis